gbgplc/loqate-verify-helmcharts/README.md

 To get the best performance and flexible scaling, we recommend having spatial-api deployments dedicated to countries you anticipate will be serving large numbers of requests.

 If you decide you want to create a country specific deployment, you'll need to set the `verify.dataset` value to the ISO3166-2 code for that country.
-For example, a GB deployment is created with:
+For example, a GB deployment is created with the command below.
+Note that the command below uses the default data download and installation paths.
+(This will mainly apply to windows installations):

-Windows:

 ``` powershell
 helm install -n loqate sa-gb loqate/spatial-api --set imageCredentials.username=<DOCKERHUB USERNAME> --set imageCredentials.password=<DOCKERHUB PASSWORD> --set app.memberlistService=memberlist.loqate.svc --set verify.dataset=gb
 ```

-Unix:
-Note the extra arguments in the commands below.
-As per [Unix settings](#unix-settings)
+The following command uses the changed paths for data download and installation.
+Note the extra arguments in the commands below set multiple paths but you only need to add the ones you wish to overwrite.
+As per [Initial Setup](#initial-setup):

 ``` bash
 helm install -n loqate sa-gb loqate/spatial-api --set imageCredentials.username=<DOCKERHUB USERNAME> --set imageCredentials.password=<DOCKERHUB PASSWORD>--set app.loqateDataPath=<LOQATE DATA FOLDER> --set storage.mountPath=<LOQATE MOUNT PATH> --set app.memberlistService=memberlist.loqate.svc --set verify.dataset=gb